 See an absolutely fabulous show in the theatre styled nightclub Benidorm Palace.
 Before the show you can have a meal or just book to see the show, Benidorm Palace produces a different show every year and is the home to the biggest stage in Europe.

-The current show is TERRA - BOOK YOUR TICKETS HERE
+The current show is FIRE - BOOK YOUR TICKETS HERE

 Top 25 things to do in Benidorm